mshoward/TaskMap-of-Legends/doc/DESIGN.md

 - Data
   - Data Fields
-    - root - Root Level Task Data Struct - TaskObj
+    - root - Root Level Task Data Struct - TaskNode
+      - The node to which all tasks without parents are attached
     - taskList - Complete List of Tasks, Sans root - Collection of TaskObj References
-    -
+      - length
   - Meta Data